bedops/bedops/docs/content/revision-history.rst

     * Added ``--custom-tags <value>`` command-line option to support a comma-separated list of custom tags (cf. `Biostars discussion <http://www.biostars.org/p/87062/>`_), *i.e.*, tags which are not part of the original SAMtools specification.

     * Added ``--keep-header`` option to preserve header and metadata as BED elements that use ``_header`` as the chromosome name.
 This now makes these conversion scripts fully "non-lossy".

-    * Improved I/O handling routines to reduce likelihood of Python not being able to open intermediate, temporary files.

   * :ref:`vcf2bed`